Magnetic field-induced deformation of the spin-density wave microphases in Ca$_3$Co$_2$O$_6$: Monte Carlo simulation

-Next, to demonstrate the ANNNI-like physics in an unbiased way, we run MC simulations, considering a lattice of size $L \times L \times L_c$ with periodic boundary conditions ($N_\text{spin} = 3L^2 L_c$ spins).
-We fix $\kappa = 0.1$ and $L_c / L = 40$ in most cases below~\cite{Supplements}.
-The investigated system sizes are $2\times 2 \times 80$--$8\times 8 \times 320$.
-We combine single-spin and intra-chain cluster updates~\cite{Kamiya12} with replica exchanges~\cite{Hukushima96} performed every 10 MC steps.
-Several hundreds of replicas are needed for largest lattices (e.g., 400 replicas for $8\times 8\times 320$ for $h \lesssim 0.2\lvert{J_1}\rvert$) to maintain a reasonable exchange acceptance rate to guarantee efficient sampling at low temperatures.
+Next, to demonstrate the ANNNI-like physics in an unbiased way, we present the results of our MC simulations.
+We consider a lattice of size $L \times L \times L_c$ with periodic boundary conditions, where the total number of spins is $N_\text{spin} = 3L^2 L_c$.
+We combine single-spin updates, intra-chain cluster updates~\cite{Kamiya12}, and replica exchanges~\cite{Hukushima96} included every 10 MC steps.
+Several hundreds of replicas are needed for largest lattices to maintain a reasonable exchange acceptance rate to guarantee efficient sampling at low temperatures (e.g., 400 replicas for $8\times 8\times 320$ for $h \lesssim 0.2\lvert{J_1}\rvert$).
+By fixing $\kappa = 0.1$ and $L_c / L = 40$ in most cases shown below, we performed simulations for $2\times 2 \times 80$--$8\times 8 \times 320$.
+Here, although $\kappa = 0.1$ is larger than $\kappa \simeq 0.048$ estimated for CCO, no qualitatively different physics for smaller $\kappa$ is suggested in our mean field phase diagram, as long as the SDW order is concerned [Fig.~\ref{fig:phase_diagram}(a)].